daniellewisdialexa/spaceweather/README.md

   - newtonsoft for json parsing

 ## General Information
-This project uses publically avaialble apis fron the DONKI NASA api more infromation on this and other apis can be found here: https://api.nasa.gov/
+This project uses publically available apis from the DONKI NASA api more information on this and other apis can be found here: https://api.nasa.gov/

-Check the base controller for more infromation for specifics on paramaters that are accepted By default if no starttime and endtime paramaters supplied then the data coming back will be 30 days worth Adtionally a few shorthands can be used in the starttime paramater:
+Check the base controller for more information on specifics on parameters that are accepted By default, if no starttime and endtime parameters are supplied then the data coming back will be 30 days worth Additionally a few shorthands can be used in the starttime parameter:
 "today" will convert to the current date
-"yr" + number, ex: yr1,  will subtract the current data by the number and provide data that far back in the archive.
-Meaning if you sent in a "yr1" then the past years worth of data will be provided back
+"yr" + number, ex: yr1,  will subtract the current data by the number and provide data far back in the archive.
+Meaning if you sent in a "yr1" then the past year's worth of data will be provided back